 Perhaps you need to be more demonstrative in showing that you care.
 This can challenge the student to recognize and fix any harm he or she may have caused.

 6) GIVE REWARDS

-For example, surprise students with a rewarding day giving extra points for those who have been very cooperative, friendly, helpful, or creative.
+For example, surprise students with a rewarding day by giving extra points to those who have been very cooperative, friendly, helpful, or creative.
 What about letting the “chosen students” choose their prizes from your list or basket?
 There are things you don’t have to buy.
-Here your creativity is challenged.
+Here, your creativity is challenged.

 Do you have anything to add to these tips?
 Share your thoughts in the comments.